-Chair, Division of Graduate Programs: James M. Ehrman
+Associate Dean of Graduate Programs: James M. Ehrman

 College of Graduate and Continuing Studies programs share a similar structure and typically require 36 credit hours to complete, through six credit-hour seminars, eleven weeks in duration.
-The College of Graduate and Continuing Studies strives to create classes that facilitate high levels of interaction and mentoring with average enrollments of 12-16 students, who often proceed through the program with other students entering the program at the same time.
+The college strives to create classes that facilitate high levels of interaction and mentoring with average enrollments of 12-16 students, who often proceed through the program with other students entering the program at the same time.
 Seminars are asynchronous, allowing students to participate at any time, day or night, from anywhere in the world.
-Students may enter a program at one of four enrollment periods during the year in June, September, December, and March, and generally enroll for a twelve credit-hour semester with seminars taken sequentially.
+Students may enter a program at one of four enrollment periods during the year in September, December, March, or June and generally enroll in one six-credit seminar each eleven-week term.

 All candidates for the masters' degrees are required to attend an annual residency conference held on campus each year, in June.
 Students participate in the conference through a variety of capstone and academic events and conclude the week-long residency with academic recognition and commencement ceremonies.

 The College of Graduate and Continuing Studies awards the following master’s degrees:

 - Master of Public Administration

 - Master of Science in Criminal Justice

 - Master of Science in Information Security and Assurance

 - Master of Science in Leadership